All Episodes

 At some point, when do we get to say, oh, the government's responsible for some of this crap?

-And Donald Trump is under fire for saying, you know, if you come from a country that says you can control women and treat them like garbage and kill gays and lesbians, and why don't you leave them the hell alone and persecute people of other religions?
+And Donald Trump is under fire for saying, you know, if you come from a country that says you can control women and treat them like garbage and kill gays and lesbians and why don't you leave them the hell alone and persecute people of other religions.

-You know, the fact that we're going to question you before you come here, oh, it's such a horrible thing.
+You know, the fact that we're going to question you before you come here.

-Well, maybe maybe it's time.
+Well, maybe it's time.

 Just a thought.